PortMidi/portmidi/README.md

 # Other Repositories

-PortMidi used to be part of the PortMedia suite, but repo has been reduced to contain mostly just C/C++ code for PortMidi.
+PortMidi used to be part of the PortMedia suite, but this repo has been reduced to mostly just C/C++ code for PortMidi.
 You will find some other repositories in this PortMidi project set up for language bindings (volunteers and contributors are invited!).
 Other code removed from previous releases of PortMedia include: